EventStore/documentation/docs/server/kubernetes-operator/v1.6.0/operations/managing-certificates.md

 order: 6
 ---

-The Operator expects consumers to leverage a thirdparty tool to generate TLS certificates that can be wired in to [KurrentDB](../getting-started/resource-types.md#kurrentdb) deployments using secrets.
+The Operator expects consumers to leverage a third-party tool to generate TLS certificates that can be wired in to [KurrentDB](../getting-started/resource-types.md#kurrentdb) deployments using secrets.
 The sections below describe how certificates can be generated using popular vendors.

 ## Picking certificate names

 Each node in each KurrentDB cluster you create will advertise a fully-qualified domain name (FQDN).
 Clients will expect those advertised names to match the names you configure on your TLS certificates.
-You will need to understand how the FQDN is calculated for each node in order to request a TLS certificate that is valid for each node of your kurrentdb cluster.
+You will need to understand how the FQDN is calculated for each node in order to request a TLS certificate that is valid for each node of your KurrentDB cluster.

 By default, the [network.fqdnTemplate field of your KurrentDB spec]( ../getting-started/resource-types.md#kurrentdbnetwork) is